crowdsourcing-class/crowdsourcing-class.github.io/assignment7.md

 	Here, $$\delta(x)$$ is a special function which equals 1 if $$x$$ is true, and 0 if $$x$$ is false.

-	You will implement a function `majority_vote_workers(rows, votes)` that takes in the initial list of result rows (no column names) read from the result CSV file we give and the votes computed from the previous question, return a list of two-element tuples in the format `(worker_id, quality)` sorted increasingly given the worker_id.
+	You will implement a function `majority_vote_workers(rows, votes)` that takes in the initial list of result rows (no column names) read from the result CSV file we give and the returned value from the previous `majority_vote(rows)` function, return a list of two-element tuples in the format `(worker_id, quality)` sorted alphabetically by the worker_id.

 	In your `main` function, you should output the returned tuples into a 2-column CSV file called `output2.csv` with the same column names mentioned above.